-Molokai resident Gaig Yap said he has seen high-speed car chases in movies but never thought he would be the subject of one.
+Molokai resident Gaig Yap said he’s seen high-speed car chases in films but never thought he’d be the subject of one.

-In a drama befitting "Hawaii Five-0," a Molokai police officer used his patrol car Dec.
-18 to stop Yap’s speeding, out-of-control vehicle on Maunaloa Highway.
+In a drama fitting of "Hawaii Five-0," a Molokai police officer used his patrol car to stop Yap’s speeding, out-of-control vehicle on Maunaloa Highway.

 "My gear was stuck," Yap, 19, recalled yesterday.
 "My clutch wasn’t working.
 My brakes wasn’t working, either."